-Bigeminy rejection

-One reason for false positive AF detections is the occurrence of a series of extrasystoles with irregular coupling intervals.
-Bigeminy rejection detects patterns of periodically occurring extrasystoles and prevents any resulting AF detection.
+Bigeminy rejection One reason for false positive AF detections is the occurrence of a series of extrasystoles with irregular coupling intervals.
+Bigeminy rejection detects patterns of periodically occurring extrasystoles and prevents AF detection from resulting.

-The bigeminy rejection function is an algorithm to exclude the above-mentioned recurring pseudo-irregular interval patterns from rhythm evaluation and detection of atrial fibrillation (AF).
+The bigeminy rejection function is an algorithm to exclude the above-mentioned repetitive, pseudo-irregular interval patterns from the rhythm evaluation and detection of atrial fibrillation (AF).

 Bigeminy is used as a general term referring to a succession of cardiac events which may occur in regular sequences of two beats, three beats, or four beats.
-These sequences are specifically named according to their periodicity - second order bigeminy, third order bigeminy, and fourth order bigeminy.
+These sequences are specifically named according to their periodicity, second order bigeminy, third order bigeminy and fourth order bigeminy.

-Bigeminy shows the following periodicity of occurrence:
+Bigeminy displays the following characteristics: